andrew/ultimate-awesome/README.md

 - [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
 This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
 - [free-c-resources](https://github.com/getvmio/free-c-resources) - C Free Resources | This repo collects 66 of free resources for C. 🛠️ Master the foundational language of computing with our C Programming Forge!
 This repository offers a comprehensive library of free C resources and an interactive online playground.
 Perfect for beginners learning their first lang.
 - [awesome-small-dev-shops](https://github.com/gilbertginsberg/awesome-small-dev-shops) - 😎 A curated list of awesome small dev shops  (<= 30 employees).
-- [DeepLearning-pwcn](https://github.com/Gojay001/DeepLearning-pwcn) - There are paper with code and note in terms of deep learning.
+- [DeepLearning-Paper-with-Code](https://github.com/Gojay001/DeepLearning-Paper-with-Code) - There are paper with code for CV / AIGC / LLM / VLM.
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.
 - [awesome-ai-gtm](https://github.com/hculap/awesome-ai-gtm) - A curated list of AI agents and tools for building autonomous Go-to-Market (GTM) funnels - from ideation to customer success.